-Annual Report to the board of

 Risk Audit response Conclusion

 Revenue Recognition

 There is a risk of material misstatement due to errors in revenue recognition.
 Note that this is considered a specific risk for all audit engagements in accordance with the requirements of ISAs unless it can be specifically rebutted.
 Our standard testing procedures in this area will adequately address the associated risk such that a specific additional audit response is not required.
 Satisfactory.
 Our testing of the income balances has highlighted no issues with regard to revenue recognition providing adequate assurance over the figures included within the financial statements.

 Revised FE/HE SORP

 The revised FE/HE SORP will be compulsory for accounting periods beginning on or after 1 January 2015, ie 31 July 2016 year ends.
 Consideration to its implementation must be given now with regards to comparative figures and the transitional balance sheet position at 1 August 2014.
 Specifically the College needs to consider if it has the mechanism in place to calculate holiday pay accruals for all staff.
-This information will need to be collated from 1 August 2014 to allow for comparative information to be available at 31 July 2015. changes with college management throughout the audit process and ensure where possible relevant guidance is given to aid the run up to This area has been reviewed throughout the audit process and we are satisfied with the procedures in place.
+This information will need to be collated from 1 August 2014 to allow for comparative information to be available at 31 July 2015.
+We will discuss the implications of the upcoming changes with college management throughout the audit process and ensure where possible relevant guidance is given to aid the run up to implementation of the new SORP.
+This area has been reviewed throughout the audit process and we are satisfied with the procedures in place.